 where r is the number of captured individuals, and s is the overall number of captures (how many times these individuals were captured altogether).

 The Newton-Raphson iterative method is often used to solve the equation.
 Craig Estimator uses the bisection method, which ensures that the root of the equation is always found.
-Standard deviation of the estimate is then computed (see Documentation for more information).
+Standard deviation of the estimate, 95% confidence interval and lower and upper limits of the estimation are then computed (see Documentation for more information).

 The Craig’s model has some assumptions about design of experiment the data come from.
 These are: